“The older you get, the better you get unless you’re a banana.”

 In addition to helping to run the show at Jumble & Flow, I work as a freelancer, volunteer when I can, and pursue hobbies in my spare time.
 The superpower that comes with midlife is I care a lot less about possibly failing at something and a lot more about making the attempt.

-About Carrie O’Neal Brenner, our co-social media manager
+About Carrie O’Neal Brenner, our creative director

 I’m a wife, mama, cat lover, award-winning graphic designer, entrepreneur, and surface pattern designer living in a 100-year-old home in Cincinnati, Ohio.
 From Minted greeting cards in your neighborhood Target to the logo for a new theme park in Doha, I enjoy the variety that comes with creating holiday wrapping paper to branding a new museum.
 My signature style is refined elegance as much of my work involves sharpening the ideas of my collaborators and clients.
 My work has been featured on The Today Show, Good Morning America, and in publications such as Martha Stewart, Real Simple and The Knot.
 However, it can also be experienced in person in exhibits and attractions for Honeywell, Lockheed Martin, the Prudential Center Observatory in Boston and on Yas Island in Abu Dhabi.
 I received my BFA in Graphic Design from The Ohio State University in 1999 and worked at a design studio until 2001 when I had the first of two amazing children and decided to start my own company.
 Since the pandemic, I’ve left my downtown studio in Hamilton, Ohio and now spend most of my time providing art direction, photo styling and graphic design for my clients from my attic studio.
 I’m a perpetual optimist with a fierce love for creating beautiful brands, environments, and products, and am so excited to be a part of The Midst.